- Homosexuality

 Censorship of LGBT Issues in Netherlands is no censorship.

-Right to change legal gender in Netherlands is legal, surgery not required.
+Right to change legal gender in Netherlands is legal, but requires medical diagnosis.

 Since Dec 18, 2013